steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/06_Import_Prometheus_Metrics/README.md

 The image we will use is available on Docker Hub here: https://hub.docker.com/r/ssheehy/mongodb-exporter

-To scrape metrics from this exporter, Dynatrace uses a software component called an ActiveGate.
-Historically, ActiveGate have been deployed on Linux or Windows machines, which means you would need extra infrastructure outside of your Kubernetes cluster... :unamused:
+To scrape metrics from this exporter, Dynatrace uses a software component called an <i>ActiveGate</i>.
+Those of you already familiar with Dynatrace might know that, typically, <b>ActiveGates</b> are deployed on Linux or Windows machines, which means you would need extra infrastructure outside of your Kubernetes cluster... :unamused:

 But this is no longer necessary! :metal: You can now deploy an ActiveGate that will run in its own pod in Kubernetes.
 Actually, your cluster already have one deployed.
 Let's take a quick look.